fkguo/zotero-inspire/README.md

 - The add-on will update the following fields:
 	- INSPIRE uses a unique `recid` for each publication in the database (called `control_number` in the `.json` file obtained via the [INSPIRE API](https://github.com/inspirehep/rest-api-doc)).
 The INSPIRE `recid` is set to the field of `Loc. in Archive` (and `INSPIRE` to `Archive`) for the selected Zotero item.
-		- This also enables us to write a look-up engine using this `recid` to exactly reach the INSPIRE page of that publication.
+		- This also enables to write a look-up engine using this `recid` to exactly reach the INSPIRE page of that publication.
 The look-up engine can be added by editing the `engines.json` file in the `locate` folder of the Zotero Data Directory.
 The directory can be found by clicking `Zotero Preferences` → `Advanced` → `Files and Folders` → `Show Data Directory`.
 Add the following code to the `engines.file`, and put the path to the INSPIRE icon file after `"_icon":`:
 		```json
 		{
 			"_name": "INSPIRE",